AEyeAlliance/AEyeAlliance/README.md

 ![Braille Character Chart](https://github.com/HelenG123/aeye-alliance/blob/master/static/braille_character_chart.jpg)

-The main objective of this project is to bring awareness of Braille and to bridge the gap of communication between blind and non-blind people.
+The main objectives of this project are to raise awareness of Braille and to bridge the gap of communication between blind and non-blind people.

 ## User Interfaces ##
 * Website